FarronF/limerick-council-meetings/meetings/2017/05/17-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 11th April 2017.md

 And Resolved:

-“That the draft Minutes, as circulated, be taken as read, adopted and signed”.--- 2
+“That the draft Minutes, as circulated, be taken as read, adopted and signed”.
+---
+2

 Members sought an update on the Area Wide CCTV Project and stressed the importance of